 Restoring Quality of Life

 The loss or damage of even a single tooth can have a considerable impact on everyday life and self-esteem.
 Fortunately, Dr. Steinberg offers a variety of ways to restore or replace teeth.
-In fact, with today’s latest technologies and materials, individual teeth – or even entire rows of teeth – can be replaced for natural-looking appearance and restored function.
+In fact, with today’s latest technologies and materials, individual teeth – or even entire rows of teeth – can be replaced for a natural appearance and restored function.
 Today’s modern dental restorations help thousands of people improve their lives.
 We invite you to learn more about the many options available to you, and how to make that first big step toward regaining a natural, self-assured smile.

 Indirect tooth restorations are done when extensive tooth structure has been damaged or needs to be replaced.
 Rather than simply filling the damaged area, indirect restorations are designed and fabricated outside the mouth.
 Dental crowns, bridges, implants, dentures, onlays and inlays are examples of indirect dental restorations.
 While the final restoration is being fabricated, a temporary restoration is often used to cover the tooth.